 can offer mini lot and micro lot accounts.
 1 mini lot is equivalent to 10,000 contracts and about

-lists his trade parameters on his website or in his trading platform, so the lot amount per asset is always available.
+lists their trade parameters on their websites or trading platforms, so the lot amount per asset is always available.

 In some platforms,

 the term 'lot' has a special meaning.
-In the MT4™/MT5™ platforms, 1 'MTR4
+In the MT4™/MT5™ platforms, 1 'MT4

 Lot' is 100000 Forex contracts, or various amounts of other

 here).
-Except for Forex, 1 MTR4 Lot can mean a different trade size
+Except for Forex, 1 MT4 Lot can mean a different trade size

 dependent on the broker, and is not equivalent to the Amount

 variable, which is always 1 contract.
 For entering trade volume in MT4 Lot

 units, use the Amount variable.
 Forex MT4 lots can be normally converted to real lots with the